Montana House votes to formally punish transgender lawmaker, Rep. Zooey Zephyr

 Speaker of the House Matt Regier says Zephyr violated the rules of the chamber during the debate over a bill to ban gender-affirming care for transgender minors.
 He said she would be blocked from speaking on the floor unless she apologized.

 Zephyr says she stands by her comments.
-In a notice, Republican leaders cited the section of the Montana Constitution that gives authority to the Legislature to "expel or punish a member for good cause" with a two-thirds majority vote.
-Republicans hold such a supermajority in the House.
+In a notice, Republican leaders cited the section of the Montana Constitution that gives authority to the legislature to "expel or punish a member for good cause" with a two-thirds majority vote.

 House Minority Leader Kim Abbott says her caucus will hold Republicans accountable for their "anti-democratic agenda."
 The public gallery was closed for Wednesday's proceedings.

-Members are still under a tight deadline.
-Montana's Constitution says it must adjourn in a matter of days, and they've yet to finish piecing together a budget, typically their most important task.
+Members are under a tight deadline in the coming days.
+Montana's Constitution says it must adjourn in a matter of days, and they've yet to finish piecing together a budget.